About the VMS

 The VMS celebrates 127 years and continues to provide assistance to doctors and the general public.
 For physicians, the Society provides an arena to unite colleagues informally.
 The VMS hosts and helps facilitate various annual social events such as:

 - The Annual General Meeting

-In addition it provides an opportunity for doctors to be involved in charity events.
-The VMS also offers CME lectures to keep physicians up-to-date on current office practices.
-The VMS Archives Committee collects and stores medical artifacts, thus helping to preserve the history of medicine on Vancouver Island.
+The VMS is run by a collaborative team and all decisions are determined by elected committee members.
+Additionally, the VMS Archives Committee collects and stores medical artifacts, thus helping to preserve the history of medicine on Vancouver Island.
 Currently, the VMS Pemberton Committee is excited to be involved in a fundraising project to restore the historic Pemberton Memorial Operating Room.

-The VMS continues to provide a vital service to the public through its online publication of the “Doctors Taking New Patients” list.
+The VMS continues to provide a service in helping the public find a physician.
 As the number of General Practitioners decreases in Victoria, it is essential that the public has access to those doctors who are willing to accept new clients.